openpaperwork/pyinsane/README.md

 	# same way.
 	# Note however that the Sane thread can only do one thing at a time,
 	# so some function call may be on hold on a semaphore for some times.

+### Other examples

+The scripts ./scan.py and ./list\_all.py contains more detailed examples.
+For instance, ./scan.py shows how to get pieces of a scan as it goes.

 ## Licence